Ready to take action

 By implementing clean-up actions, you contribute to solving the littering problem but you also raise awareness about the amount of waste produced, the importance of waste prevention and waste reduction!
 Clean-up actions can be communicated under the LCUE flag!

-The LCUE 2024 is coming soon!
+The LCUE 2024 is off to a good start!

 Are you ready to join this new edition of Let’s Clean Up Europe!
 (LCUE)?
 Last year, the campaign welcomed above 1000 clean-up and plogging actions all around Europe!
 Citizens, volunteers, and all kind of stakeholders took their part by collecting waste in our priceless Planet.
 LCUE is about raising awareness, community, and fun!
 It is not our litter, but it is our Home, and we need to cherish it all together.